 Surgery is done during the first few days of life.

 Oxygen-poor blood returning from the body enters the right atrium and then flows to the right ventricle as usual, but then flows to the aorta and the body, bypassing the lungs.
-Oxygenated blood travels back and forth between the heart and lungs (from the lungs to the pulmonary vein, then left atrium and ventricle, then the pulmonary artery) but is not transported to the body.
+Oxygen-rich blood travels back and forth between the heart and lungs (from the lungs to the pulmonary vein, then left atrium and ventricle, then the pulmonary artery) but is not transported to the body.

 The body cannot survive without oxygen.
 However, infants with this heart defect may survive briefly after birth because the foramen ovale (a hole between the right and left atria) and the ductus arteriosus (a blood vessel connecting the pulmonary artery with the aorta—see Normal Fetal Circulation Normal Fetal Circulation About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more ) are still open at birth.
-These openings allow oxygen-rich blood to mix with oxygen-poor blood, sometimes supplying enough oxygen to the body to keep the infant alive.
+These openings allow oxygen-rich blood to mix with oxygen-poor blood, usually supplying enough oxygen to the body to keep the infant alive.
 Once the ductus closes, as it normally does after birth, if the atrial opening is very small, very little oxygen-rich blood is able to get to the body.
-The infant will die if the defect is not repaired immediately.
+The infant will die if the atrial defect is not enlarged immediately.

 Transposition of the great arteries can also be accompanied by another heart defect, ventricular septal defect Atrial and Ventricular Septal Defects Atrial and ventricular septal defects are holes in the walls (septa) that separate the heart into the left and right sides.
 Holes can be present in the walls of the heart between the upper heart... read more (a hole in the wall separating the two lower heart chambers), which may actually be helpful by allowing more mixing of oxygen-rich and oxygen-poor blood.